 Cruising the Gulf of St. Lawrence and the St. Lawrence River

 Enjoy a day at sea to unwind and take advantage of the ship’s facilities.
-By this time, you’ve likely familiarized yourself with the onboard Concierge, who can help make spa appointments or plan activities on land.
+By this time, you’ve likely familiarized yourself with the onboard Destination Manager, who can help make spa appointments or plan activities on land.
 Head to the spa for a soothing treatment, get in a workout at the fitness center, or take in some sightseeing from the sun deck.
 You can also soak in the hot tub, check out a book from the library to read in the multistory lounge, and enjoy curated lectures we’ll be providing throughout your expedition.

 Experience the beauty of Newfoundland in Gros Morne National Park